 Although sometimes a belt drive tractor will do very well in the stock class(es), they tend to lag behind in the higher horsepower class(es).
 But if you really like your V belt tractor and want to be a competitive puller in the higher horsepower classes, you'll have to adapt your V belt garden tractor fenders, hood, grill, etc., onto a Cub Cadet frame and drive train.

 How to Prevent a Clutch-Type V-Belt from Flying Off the Pulley(s) at High RPM When Disengaged.
-To prevent this from happening, fabricate and install two heavy belt guides so the belt will stay on the pulley(s) when fully disengaged (pressure or tension is released).
-The guides/retainers can be made from long bolts with jam nuts, or from mild steel, 3/16" thick x 1" wide x whatever length they need to be.
-Then with the tension tight on the belt, fasten the guides to the engine block (or tractor frame) close as possible to the drive pulley with the long part of the guide spaced 1/8" from the outside edge of the belt.
-Position one guide over the belt where it goes onto the pulley and the other guide under the belt where it comes off the pulley.
-Secure them in place so they won't slip.
-I've done this many times with my customer's riding mowers and garden tractors drive and driven pulleys and mower deck pulleys, and if installed correctly, it works great!
+To prevent this from happening, use long bolts or fabricate and install two heavy belt guides/retainers so the belt will stay on the pulley(s) when fully disengaged (pressure or tension is released).
+The guides/retainers can be made from long bolts with jam nuts, or from mild steel, L-shape, 3/16" thick x 1" wide x whatever length they need to be.
+Then with the tension tight on the belt, fasten the bolts/guides/retainers to the engine block (or tractor frame) close as possible to the drive pulley with the long part of the guide spaced 1/8" from the outside edge of the belt.
+Position one bolt/guide/retainer over the belt where it goes onto the pulley and the other bolt/guide/retainer under the belt where it comes off the pulley.
+Secure the guides/retainers in place so they won't rotate.
+I've done this many times with some of my customer's riding mowers and garden tractors drive and driven pulleys, and mower deck pulleys, and if installed correctly, it works great!
 Bolts/guides/retainers are not needed for a V-belt that stays tight/engaged all the time.
 Only for ones that loosens/disengages and tightens up/engages.
 [Top of Page]

-© 1996-Present.
-Designed and maintained by
+Copyright © 1996-Present.
+This website created, designed and maintained by Brian Miller.